szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 } yield location
 ```

 Slightly more busy, but still perfectly manageable and elegant enough.
 So where do these `.freeM` and `.freeMC` come from?
-Well, to make things nice and easy, here's a simple helper trait that provides these, that can be used for any free monad algebra.
+Well, to make things nice and easy, here's a simple helper trait that provides these.
+It can be used for any free monad algebra.

 ```scala
 import cats.free.{Free, Inject}